Rainer Krause: Emotions and communication

-As part of a controversy among researchers of emotion, with respect to the types and numbers of affects that can be distinguished, Rainer Krause committed himself to "seven primary affects": joy, curiosity, fear, anger, sadness, contempt and disgust.
+As part of a controversy among researchers of emotion, with respect to the types and numbers of affects that can be distinguished, Krause committed himself to "seven primary affects": joy, curiosity, fear, anger, sadness, contempt and disgust.
 Primary affects are characterized by a "phylogenetically formed meaning".
 He distinguishes them from "structural affects", such as shame or pride, which "require additional ontogenetic acquired knowledge".
 Considering the effectiveness of all these emotions Krause describes the typical design of interpersonal relationships in different contexts.
 "Emotions are contagious" is one of the formulas on which Krause bases his investigations.
 He studies in detail which muscles are innervated in which affect, that in turn determines the facial expressions of the examinee.
-Accurate knowledge of the involved facial muscles – Krause calls it the "pattern of innervation" – allows to identify which emotion is brought into a communicative situation, such as in a conversation, a lecture or a discussion.
-Not always is this expression conscious or desired or intended by the person.
+Accurate knowledge of the involved facial muscles – Krause calls it the "pattern of innervation" – allows the identification of the emotion that is brought into a communicative situation, such as in a conversation, a lecture or a discussion.
+This expression is not always conscious or desired or intended by the person.
 Through the discrepancy between verbal communication and facial expression of emotions in communication, conflicts and misunderstandings can arise.

-Using the example of smiling, Rainer Krause shows in a (German) presentation the difference between a natural-looking and a phony smile, in which not the same muscles are involved.
+Using the example of smiling, Krause shows in a (German) presentation the difference between a natural-looking and a phony smile, in which different muscles are involved.
 Significant in this regard is the fact that the muscles of the so-called "lower face" can be consciously controlled much easier than the muscles of the so-called "upper face".
 And with a smile that seems spurious, certain muscles of the upper face are not involved.
 As the "most common emotions that you get to see", Krause is calling contempt and disgust, which is likely to be contrary to the everyday theories of laypersons in affect-psychology.
 However, when people talk about their daily lives, the expression of joy is the most frequently shown emotion.
 Other situations show different rankings of the affects.
 Krause emphasizes that what is seen in the face of the person who imagines a specific affect is not inevitably what is experienced.
-Only in expression of joy is there congruence with what is visible in the face and what is internally experienced.
+Only in the expression of joy is there congruence with what is visible in the face and what is internally experienced.
 Not so with the negative emotions: they are shown more often than experienced.
 Krause states that this will not allow information-sharing about the relationship between the two persons.
 He refers to old and often confirmed findings of Bühler (1934), according to which in a communication between a "sender" and his "receiver" signs of expression should be interpreted differently: as an "expression for the internal status of the sender", or in his "appeal function" that "should bring the receiver to a specific action", or as a kind of "mental comment" about something "the sender is talking or thinking about".
 Laughter is "combined with almost any other emotion" in contrast to other affective states.